chriss9931/chriss9931.github.io/_posts/2022-03-31-particle-swarm-optimization.markdown

 ![Me](/assets/img/pso_surface.png){: .mx-auto.d-block :}

-The goal of Single Objective Optimization is to find the global minium of this function, which is $$ f(-3.13, -1.58) = -106.76 $$.
+The goal of Single Objective Optimization is to find the global minimum of this function, which is $ f(-3.13, -1.58) = -106.76 $.
 However, this function has multiple local minumums, which can make it difficult to solve.
-A resource for psuedo code for this algorithm can be found [here][pseudo-code].
+There are two main classes of optimization algorithms:
+- Gradient-based Algorithms: Calculates the local gradients of the function and moves towards the negative values
+- Heuristic Algorithms: Designed to solve problems quickly, often attempting to imitate nature.

-Particle swarm optimization (PSO) is a stochastic search method that finds the global minimum of a function by taking an a number of guesses and moving them around in the search space.
+Particle swarm optimization (PSO) is an heuristic algorithm designed to find the global minimum of a function by taking a number of guesses and strategically moving them around in the search space.
-Each particle is aware of it's own location and the value of it's function value.
-Then,
+The swarm is made up of N number of particles, and each particle has to keep track of:
+- Current Position
+- Current Velocity
+- Current Function Evaluation.
+- Personal Best Function Evaluation
+- Corresponding Personal Best Position
+- Global Best Function Evaluation
+- Corresponding Global Best Position
+The global best positions must consider every particle in the entire swarm.
+The velocity of the particle determines how the particle moves each iteration.